 Hiking to a Puerto Vallarta Waterfall in Quimixto

-November 15, 2021
+November 15, 2023

 Quimixto waterfall

-Boat Ride to a Puerto Vallarta Waterfall
+Boat Ride in a Panga to a Puerto Vallarta Waterfall

-Quimixto Town
+Quimixto Town Waterfall

 Quimixto is said to be one of the most beautiful and relaxing towns in the bay.
 Its remote colorful beaches, white sand, and seaside hammocks beckon to visitors.
 But it’s the waterfall that draws us in.

-Quimixto Trail
+Hike Quimixto Trail

-The trail was steep and sandy, but we took frequent breaks to allow rest for the group of four in the back who struggled to keep up.
-I wore sandals, and a few guys, including David, were barefoot, having taken their sneakers off at the river.
-The most challenging part was not stepping in manure.
+The trail started by crossing two shallow rivers and then up a steep incline.
+The trail was steep and sandy.
+We took frequent breaks.
+I wore sandals, and a few guys were barefoot, having taken their sneakers off at the river.
+The most challenging part was not stepping in donkey manure.

-Quimixto, the famous Puerto Vallarta Waterfall
+Quimixto, the Famous Puerto Vallarta Waterfall

-After swimming for a while, we power hiked back, went through the town, and caught another boat.
+After swimming for a while, we power-hiked back, went through the town, and caught another boat.

-Lunch in Los Animas
+Los Animas Beach Lunch

 Macaws